theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/dynamic-runtime-paramater within-KNIME-workflow.md

 10. Finally, pass the results of the extraction in the workflow to the KNIME node **DB Writer** and execute the workflow.

 !!! tip
-    Check the correct execution of the extraction with user-defined runtime parameters in the [Extraction Log](https://help.theobald-software.com/en/xtract-universal/logging#reading-logs---extraction-log) of Xtract Universal.
+    Check the correct execution of the extraction with user-defined runtime parameters in the [Extraction Log](https://help.theobald-software.com/en/xtract-universal/logging#reading-logs---extraction-log) of {{ productName }}.

 ****